 Works best with: Due to the higher cut, feel free to rock with a pair of capris pants or chinos that cut above the ankle.
 Combat boots look great with a double-denim look, breaking up your blues.
 Combat boots are unforgivingly edgy so look best when they’re a little worn in.
 Happy stomping fellas.

 If traditional patent lace-ups feel a little rigid and leave your feet crippled and crammed by that 3 pm board meeting, consider the dress boot your new best friend.
 Boasting an element of office-worthy formality without the stiff upper lip, the dress boot has become go-to for the stylish modern suit.
 First donned by English elitists, the dress boot originated in an Oxford and Balmoral cut, traditionally the upper is usually softer and rendered in canvas, leather or suede.

 Works best with: Invest in a sturdy and stylish pair and consider your work wear woes solved.
 The Semi-dress boot by Hugo Boss is the perfect partner to a streamlined trouser, tailored pant or three-piece suit.

 Dubbed the ‘Wellington’ after the first Duke of Wellington made boots a staple within British Aristocracy.
 By WW1, the Wellington boot was an essential for soldiers swamped in flooded trenches.
 The humble gummy has continued to stomp its way into every grown man’s wardrobe ever since.

-Works best with: Gumboots or Wellies are ideal in winter weather this temperamental and rather not sludge around in suede.
+Works best with: Gumboots or Wellies are ideal for winter weather this temperamental and rather not sludge around in suede.
 That being said, gumboots don’t need to be all practicality and no polish.
 A slick pair of skinny Hunters will look great with any get-up, pair with a full-length trench coat and consider yourself game-day ready.